 As an Amazon Associate, I earn from qualifying purchases.

-Homemade no-churn peanut butter cup ice cream is an easy and creamy recipe that you’ll want to make over and over again.
+My homemade no-churn peanut butter cup ice cream is an easy, creamy recipe you’ll want to make over and over again.
 This simple and delicious dessert is ready in just five minutes with only four ingredients.

-- If you’re unable to find mini peanut butter cups, use normal-sized cups and chop them to bite-sized.
+- If you’re unable to find mini peanut butter cups, use normal-sized cups and chop them into bite-sized pieces.

 - As with most homemade ice creams, this one becomes very firm in the freezer after about 10 hours.
-It’s best enjoyed the day of.
+That’s why I prefer to enjoy it the day of.
 After that, if needed, you can leave it at room temperature for 15-20 minutes prior to scooping.

 Ingredients